eosiosg/blog/SystemContract-2.md

 Vote On Producer / Proxy
 --
-**Stake holders can vote producers (or proxy, who will vote producers on behalf of push sender), all stakes will convert to weighted n votes and then add up to 30 producers by n votes.**
+**Stake holders (token holders who have their tokens staked) can vote for producers (or proxy, who will vote on behalf of push sender), all stakes will convert to weighted x votes and then add up to 30 producers by x votes.**

 #### Vote producer
 **Leaving `proxy` arguments to be empty*